 How we value IHG points

 To estimate the value of IHG points, we’ve taken a sampling of hotels from each level of hotel across a variety of travel destinations, compared the price in dollars to points across a variety of dates, and then calculated an overall average.
-We find that value of IHG points is extremely consistent across hotel levels, with only a small increase in value within the first three levels:
+We find that value of IHG points is extremely consistent across hotel levels.

 How to value IHG points for yourself

 - What level of hotel do you intend to stay in?
 Do you want to stretch your points across a lower-level hotel, or are you aiming for a weekend at a luxury resort?
-While IHG points are pretty consistent in value, you might find some bargains in the lower levels of IHG’s hotel chart.
+Check the point rate to see how many rewards you might have to earn – and check the hotel rate in dollars to see how much each of your points will be worth.

 How to calculate your point value

-To estimate your point value, you can take the value of your intended redemption option in dollars, subtract any taxes or fees that you still have to pay (note, IHG generally doesn’t charge taxes and fees on award nights) and divide it by the number of required points:
+To estimate your point value, you can take the value of your intended redemption option in dollars, subtract any taxes or fees that you still have to pay (note: IHG gives you the option to cover taxes and fees with points) and divide it by the number of required points:

 Point Value = Rewards Value (in dollars)/Number of Points